Incentive Cause Bias: Munger Writ Large

 that originators' incentives were properly aligned was a major cause of the

-(Bernanke, 2007).
+problems that we see today in the subprime mortgage market (Bernanke, 2007).
 In recent months we have seen a reassessment of the problems of maintaining

 adequate monitoring and incentives in the lending process, with investors